 Port Venice (officially Porto di Venezia) is a seaport serving northeastern Italy.
 The port is the country's 8th largest commercial port and also among the largest and most important in southern Europe (Mediterranean Sea) concerning the cruise tourism sector.
 As cargo volumes, in 2006 the port handled around 30,937 million tons of freight and over 1,453 million passengers (ferry and cruise).

 Port Venice is the largest Mediterranean cruise port by passenger volumes.
 However, due to environmentalist campaigns (since COncordia's sinking in 2012) to stop largest cruise liners in Venice (vessels over 10 decks high) Port Venice started progressively to lose ship calls.
-In 2017, their number dropped from 529 (in 2016) to 470.
+In 2017, their number dropped over 10% - from 529 (in 2016) to 470.
 Cruise passenger numbers were down with 11,4% (to around 1,4 million, which lead to a corresponding income fall.
 Since the mid 1990s, cruise ship tourism is an important income source for the city and its citizens.

 - Environmentalists demand larger cruise vessels to Venice to stop navigating along Guidecca Canal to reach the port, as the route takes them within just 300 m (1000) ft of Piazza San Marco (St Mark’s Square).